 Declawing cats used to be a common practice.
 In recent years, an increasing number of veterinarians have stopped performing the procedure.
 Research has shown that declawing your cat is like cutting off your fingers to the first knuckle, making it a painful and unnecessary procedure.
 However, some pet owners continue the practice because it keeps their cats from scratching people and clawing up the furniture.
 Dogs can scratch up the furniture just as well as cats— and their claws can be dangerous if they get aggressive.
 Can you declaw a dog to make it easier on everybody?

 Technically, declawing a dog is possible for a veterinarian to do.
 Still, the procedure is painful, intrusive, and unnecessary unless your dog suffers from certain health conditions.
-Dewclaws are another story— many veterinarians will remove your dog’s dew claws if you have a good reason.
+Dewclaws are another story— although there’s a reason why dogs have dewclaws, many veterinarians will remove your dog’s dewclaws if you have a good reason.
 Some breeders don’t recommend dewclaw removal because it affects the quality of the breed.
 Ultimately, removing the dewclaws is a personal decision that could help or hinder your dog.

 Declawing your dog is a controversial process, but it’s necessary for rare situations.
 Here’s everything you need to know about declawing your dog.